Symmetry invariants and classes of quasiparticles in magnetically ordered systems having weak spin-orbit coupling: Symmetry invariants of quasiparticles

-In MSG, spin-orbit coupling (SOC) requires every point-group operation $p\in\mathrm{O}(3)$ be associated with a spin rotation $\det[p]p\in\mathrm{SO(3)}$.
-This means that the spin part of the operation is fixed by the spatial part.
-However, in the limit of negligible SOC, this locking between spin and space frames is lifted, and one expects that the symmetry of Eq.(\ref{eq:1}), termed SSG \cite{Brinkman1966,Litvin1974}, is higher than that of MSG.
-The enumeration of SSG is mathematically incomplete as of today.
-In this paper we propose a route to classifying all SSG, but instead of an exhaustive enumeration, we focus on SSG that give us quasiparticle types that are not found in any MSG.
+In MSG, spin-orbit coupling (SOC) requires every point-group operation $p\in\mathrm{O}(3)$ to be associated with a spin rotation $\det[p]p\in\mathrm{SO(3)}$.
+This means that the spin part of the operation is fixed by the spatial or lattice part of the operation.
+However, in the limit of negligible SOC, this locking between spin and space operations is released, which gives rise to more possibilities for the symmetry group.
+These new symmetries with unlocked spin and lattice operations, termed SSG \cite{Brinkman1966,Litvin1974}, provide a way to realize more quasiparticles.